Lusca Irish Wine

 How to get it

 The only place which stocks our complete selection of varieties in both bottle sizes is us!
 We can sell you the wine if you visit us in Lusk, or we can post the wine anywhere in Ireland if you contact us.
-The outlets listed below might not have the bottle size or the variety which you are looking for.

 If you need the wine sent further afield, within the EU or even to the US for example, then please contact www.winesonthegreen.com - they can send it anywhere in the world.